Social Selling Impact! Why Managers Should Encourage Social Selling!

 Shailendra Kumar encourages his team members to spend more time on social media, getting used to the platforms and practices so that they can directly communicate with buyers.
 He says that little things like paying attention to birthdays help his salespeople connect with clients in an informal way that creates a mindset shift in the client and the team member.

 Phil Lurie views the final goal of social selling to be the same that it has always been in sales – to become a trusted advisor to future customers.
 But social offers a distinct advantage: it enables his team to use social media to listen to the things potential customers are concerned about so that they can then position their personal brand as an expert who can answer their concerns.
 They do that through sharing articles and resources relating to those areas of concern.
 He says that when team members can learn how to combine effective social listening with helpful resources and messaging, they have found a winning combination.#DigitalSelling is a new level playing field, but don’t forget that purpose matters.
 Listen to #SBEshow w/ @bernieborges @sbengine #CMO #SocialSales @michaelnlabate @PalumboEnrico @talentsavvy @meisShaily @pmlurieClick To Tweet

 Even Though Digital Selling is a New, Level Playing Field, Don’t Forget Purpose Matters

-One of the most important concepts shared on this episode centers around the reality that digital selling is a new and level playing field for everyone.
-So everyone has the opportunity to shape their position and message on social media to meet the needs of their particular market.
+One of the most important concepts shared on this episode centers around the reality that, while launching a digital selling program can be challenging, it is a new and level playing field for everyone So everyone has the opportunity to shape their position and message on social media to meet the needs of their particular market.
 But the end goal is not just to sell products; it’s to help the buyer make a decision that achieves the outcome they’re looking for.
 Keeping that in mind enables the salesperson to become the expert resource customers are looking for.

 Make sure to set aside some time to listen to this episode.
 It is filled with great insights from some of the best leaders in modern sales.